March 19, 2019 from 9:30 am to 12:30 pm

 This Is a Level 2 BCC Accredited International Training Course.
 Delegates can opt to take a short exam at the end of this course with submission to the BCC for assessment.
 Successful completion and assessment will result in a BCC International Trade Certificate of Completion and 1 Credit which works toward completion of the BCC Foundation of Trade programme.
 (6 credits)

-This morning customs training course precedes the afternoon course “Incoterms” as part of a back-to-back International Trade training day.
+This morning customs training course precedes the afternoon course “Export Documentation” as part of a back-to-back International Trade training day.

 Does the course date/time/location not work for your organisation?
 We’re flexible, contact us about bringing the training to your facility at a time and date that is most convenient to you!